traulab/BeadsOnASpring/Nucleosome-Probability-Scorer/README.md

 ### Key Concepts:

 1. **Mode Fragment Length**: This is the most frequent fragment length in the sample, representing the most probable size of a nucleosome-protected fragment.
 Mode-sized fragments have the highest confidence for determining nucleosome positioning.
-2. **Probability Distributions (Positons)**: Each fragment is assigned a probability distribution (called *pos-it-ons*) reflecting the confidence in nucleosome positioning.
+2. **Probability Distributions (Positons)**: Each fragment is assigned a probability distribution reflecting the confidence in nucleosome positioning.
 Mode-sized fragments have the greatest confidence of nucleosome positioning at the center (+1) and breakpoints at the start and end (-1).
 Non-mode fragments are given broader distributions to reflect reduced confidence.

 ---